 When should you ask?

-It is essential that you make your request of your recommenders as much in advance as possible.
-Faculty members especially receive many requests to this end, so please allow for at least 4-6 weeks' time for them to write your letter of recommendation.
-This will also allow for some follow-up time after you make your request.
+Ask for your letters as far in advance as possible.
+Recommenders tend to be busy professionals, so please allow for at least 4-6 weeks' time for them to write your letter of recommendation.

 How should you ask?

-You always want to make sure that anyone who recommends you is happy and willing to do so.
-We recommend that you phrase your request in such a way that, if someone does not feel comfortable writing for you, he/she can gracefully decline.
-Pressuring someone to write a letter of recommendation for you is likely to result in a lukewarm or qualified recommendation which ultimately might do more harm than good.
+Be sure that anyone who writes on your behalf is happy and willing to do so.
+Phrase your request in such a way that, if someone does not feel comfortable writing for you, he/she can gracefully decline.
+Pressuring someone to write a letter of recommendation for you is not a good idea.